Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Timeline and Background

-In April 2023, Sarah Miller purchased a high-end Horizon Home Appliances refrigerator from Coastal Electronics for $2,200.
+In April 2023, the claimant purchased a high-end Horizon Home Appliances refrigerator from Coastal Electronics for $2,200.
 Within three months, the refrigerator began leaking water inside, causing mold and spoiled food.
 Sarah contacted Coastal Electronics for repair but was met with delays and unfulfilled promises.
 By August, after multiple service calls with no resolution, Sarah decided to file a complaint for breach of warranty and sought a refund or replacement.

 Filing for Arbitration